khrona/awesomium-net-wiki/getting-started/setting-up-on-windows.md

 #### Installation Folder

-If you have not specified a custom installation folder during installation, the default installation folder of the SDK (hereafter, `%SDKFolder%`) is:
+If you have not specified a custom installation folder during installation, the default installation folder of the SDK (hereafter, `%SDKFolder%` or just `%%`) is:

     %ProgramFiles%\Awesomium Technologies LLC\Awesomium SDK\1.7.x.x

-**Note:** If you have been updating from version 1.6.x, the `Awesomium Technologies LLC` folder may be named `Khrona LLC`.
-The automatic updater does not change the root folder for consistency reasons.
+> **Note:** If you have been updating from version 1.6.x, the `Awesomium Technologies LLC` folder may be named `Khrona LLC`.
+The automatic updater does not > change the root folder for consistency reasons.

 #### Folder Structure of the SDK